-- > Ensuring that staff (including temporary staff) and volunteers: - Are informed of our systems which support safeguarding, including this policy, as part of their induction - Understand and follow the procedures included in this policy, particularly those concerning referrals of cases of suspected abuse and neglect - > Communicating this policy to parents/carers when their child joins the school and via the school website

-- > Ensuring that the DSL has appropriate time, funding, training and resources, and that there is always adequate cover if the DSL is absent - > Ensuring that all staff undertake appropriate safeguarding and child protection training, and updating the content of the training regularly - Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate (see appendix 2) - > Making decisions regarding all low-level concerns, though they may wish to collaborate with the DSL on this - > Ensuring the relevant staffing ratios are met, where applicable - > Making sure each child in the Early Years Foundation Stage is assigned a key person
+- Ensuring that staff (including temporary staff) and volunteers: - Are informed of our systems which support safeguarding, including this policy, as part of their induction - Understand and follow the procedures included in this policy, particularly those concerning referrals of cases of suspected abuse and neglect. - Communicating this policy to parents/carers when their child joins the school and via the school website. - Ensuring that the DSL has appropriate time, funding, training, and resources, and that there is always adequate cover if the DSL is absent. - Ensuring that all staff undertake appropriate safeguarding and child protection training and updating the content of the training regularly. - Ensure that online safety training is included in staff safeguarding and child protection training. - Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate - Making decisions regarding all low-level concerns, though they may wish to collaborate with the DSL on this.